ice9innovations/animal-farm/README.md

 ## License

-This project is part of the Window to the World technology suite.
+This project is part of the Window to the World technology suite and as such is licensed under the GPL.
+Additional icensing terms are available upon request.
 See individual service directories for specific licensing information.

 ## Support